-Gaborik's impressive speed immediately changed opponents' defensive game plans after his arrival from Columbus.
-He finally became the goal-scoring left wing that the Kings have long lacked to play alongside Anze Kopitar, Los Angeles' sublime playmaker and two-way center.
-Justin Williams plays the right side on a suddenly potent top line, and Gaborik's arrival allowed the Kings to balance out their depth lines as well.
+Gaborik’s impressive speed immediately changed opponents’ defensive game plans after his arrival from Columbus.
+He finally became the goal-scoring left wing the Kings have long lacked to play alongside Anze Kopitar, Los Angeles’ sublime playmaker and two-way center.
+Justin Williams plays the right side on a suddenly potent top line, and Gaborik’s arrival allowed the Kings to balance out their depth lines as well.

 Gaborik has five goals with his famously vicious wrist shot, but he has been even more valuable with 11 assists.
 He put together a three-point game in the Kings’ road finale in Edmonton last Thursday.

 Gaborik sees nothing special in his handling of what could have been a rough assignment in Los Angeles.
-Playing for Sutter didn't scare Gaborik after his experience under coaches with similar defensive demands such as Jacques Lemaire in Minnesota and John Tortorella with the Rangers.
+Playing for Sutter didn’t scare Gaborik after his experience under coaches with similar defensive demands such as Jacques Lemaire in Minnesota and John Tortorella with the New York Rangers.

 “Just go out there, work hard and follow the system,” Gaborik said.
 “Make sure you’re on the right side of the puck, and be in the right position when you’re skating.
 Be on top of things.”